aklump/web_package/README.md

          1 file changed, 3 insertions(+)
          create mode 100644 web_package.info
         $

+## Reversing `bump init`
+By the way--to reverse the action of `bump init`, simply delete the folder `.web_package` from the root of your project.
+You may or may not want to delete the `*.info` file from the root of your project.

 ## What to add to your project's version control
 1. You should include `.web_package` in version control.
 It has a .gitignore file that you can refer to for files that may safely be excluded.